jackrobison/lbry-metadata/docs/uri.md

 ## Modifiers

 Only one modifier is allowed at a time.
+Only channel claims may have a modifier.

 ### Claim ID